webmproject/libwebp/doc/api.md

 Of course in this case, no quality factor is needed since the compression occurs without loss of the input values, at the expense of larger output sizes.

+Note these functions, like the lossy versions, use the library's default settings.
+For lossless this means 'exact' is disabled.
+RGB values in fully transparent areas (that is, areas with alpha values equal to `0`) will be modified to improve compression.
+To avoid this, use `WebPEncode()` and set `WebPConfig::exact` to `1`.

 ### Advanced encoding API

 A more advanced API is based on the WebPConfig and WebPPicture structures.